 (1) Administrative instructions which were in operation under section 19 of the repealed Act immediately before the commencement of this clause continue in operation, with such modifications as are necessary, after that commencement until repealed by —

-(a) a public sector standard or code of ethics established under this Act;
+(a) a Commissioner’s instruction; or

-(b) approved procedures under this Act; or
+[(b) deleted]

 (c) regulations made under section 108.

-(2) The repeal under subclause (1) of any administrative instructions shall be accompanied on the day of that repeal by a notification of that repeal made by the Minister in public service notices.
+(2) The repeal under subclause (1) of any administrative instructions shall be accompanied on the day of that repeal by a notification of that repeal made by the Commissioner in a notice published as a public sector notice in accordance with the Commissioner’s instructions.

+[Clause 5 amended by No. 39 of 2010 s.
+65(2) and (3).]

 6. Departments and sub-departments

 (1) A department in existence under section 21 of the repealed Act immediately before the commencement of this clause continues in existence, subject to this Act, as a department under this Act.